kascheri12/kascheri12.github.io/pages/Golem-Network-Dashboard.md

 ### Golem Network Summary

-This is the eldest of the graphs that I've built to date; this is a summary of some standard network resources along with a basic node count.
+This is the eldest of the graphs that I've built to date; this is a summary of some standard network resources along with a basic active node count.
 The three values for CPU Cores, Allowed Resource Memory, and Allowed Resource Size are found based on summing the corresponding values of the active nodes in a snapshot.

 <iframe style="width:100%;height:600px" src="{{ base }}/{{ site.graphs_dir }}/golem-network.html"></iframe>